-- considered the written submissions received in response to the public consultation on the Initial Assessment Report and conducted face-to-face consultations with stakeholders (see Attachments 3, 4 and 5); - undertaken an evaluation of public health risks and identified sectors of the seafood industry that pose a potential high risk to safety; - considered current strategies to manage those risks and determined what, if any, residual risks need to be managed; - considered options for the management of these residual risks that aim to ensure the safety of seafood; - conducted an impact analysis of the options to identify the option that meets the minimum effective regulation requirements that would effectively address public health and safety risks associated with seafood production; - recommended a preferred option; - considered the implementation of the preferred option; and - drafted a proposed Standard consistent with the preferred option.
+- considered the written submissions received in response to the public consultation on the Initial Assessment Report and the Draft Assessment Report and; - conducted face-to-face consultations with stakeholders (see Attachments 4, 5 and 6); - undertaken an evaluation of public health risks and identified sectors of the seafood industry that pose a potential high risk to safety: - considered current strategies to manage those risks and determined what, if any, residual risks need to be managed; - considered options for the management of these residual risks that aim to ensure the safety of seafood; - conducted an impact analysis of the options to identify the option that meets the minimum effective regulation requirements that would effectively address public health and safety risks associated with seafood production; - recommended a preferred option; - considered the implementation of the preferred option; and - drafted a proposed Standard consistent with the preferred option.

-This Report forms the second part of public consultation in the process of developing a primary production and processing Standard for seafood.
+This Report forms the third stage in the process of developing a primary production and processing Standard for seafood.
 It takes into account the matters raised above and other deliberations of the Seafood SDC.
 Industry, government, agencies, consumers and other interested parties are invited to comment on these or any other matters relating to the development of a primary production and processing Standard for seafood.